Starbucks Egg Bites Recipe

 Can I use just egg whites instead?

-To recreate Starbucks egg white bites, use Monterey Jack cheese, spinach, and fire-roasted red peppers in place of the Gruyère and bacon.
+Yes, you can make Starbucks egg white bites using this recipe.
+Substitute the 6 whole eggs with whites from 12 eggs, then use Monterey Jack cheese, spinach, and fire-roasted red peppers in place of the Gruyère and bacon.

-starbucks egg bites on a white plate
+two dozen copycat starbucks egg bites on a cooling rack

 Enjoy!